GoogleChrome/lighthouse-ci/docs/cli.md

 ### `autorun`

-Automatically run `collect` with sensible defaults and `assert` or `upload` as specified.
+Automatically run, with sensible defaults, `lhci collect`, `lhci assert` and `lhci upload`, depending on the options.
 Options for individual commands can be set by prefixing the option with the command name.

 **Examples**